Implozium/MarkDown/raw/English.md

 ### `small` and `little`

 - `small` - use when you say about size / dimension / intensity - about physical conceptions;
-- `little` - use with uncountable / quantity / stature / adjective of degree
+- `little` - use with uncountable / quantity / stature / adjective of degree:
-    a small amount / number = a little (few)
+    - a small amount / number = a little (few).

 ### `big` and `large`

-- `big` - about status
+- `big` - about status:
-    a large number of ...
+    - a large number of ...;
-    a big / large amount of
+    - a big / large amount of ....

 ### `tall` and `high`